cakevm/foundry-huff-neo/README.md

 </div>

 # Foundry Huff Neo
-A [foundry](https://github.com/foundry-rs/foundry) library for working with [huff](https://github.com/huff-language/huff-rs) contracts using [huff-neo](https://github.com/cakevm/huff-neo).
+A [foundry](https://github.com/foundry-rs/foundry) library for working with Huff contracts using [huff-neo](https://github.com/cakevm/huff-neo).
 Take a look at the [project template](https://github.com/cakevm/huff-neo-project-template) to start your own project.

 ## Installing